eugenium/eugenium.github.io/Projects/index.md

 In this project we considered embedding detailed descriptions of images into a low dimensional space where it can be compared with images.

-**Comparing Generative Distributions via the MMD**
+**Comparing Generative Models via the MMD**
 ------------------------------------------
-We proposed to compare generative models using only their samples and a reference dataset via the MMD criterion.
+We propose a hypothesis test that can be used to compare generative models using only their samples and a reference dataset via the MMD criterion.

-**Learning to Discover Graphical Model Structures**
+**Learning to Discover Sparse Graphical Model Structures**
 ----------------------------------------------------
-In this project we proposed a radically different framework for the recovery of graphical structure from small-sample data.
+In this project we proposed a new different framework for the recovery of graphical structure from small-sample data.
 We framed the problem as a supervised learning task that finds a predictor of the graph structure for new (unseen) data that arises from similar families of distributions

 **Uncertainty in Connectivity Difference**